silentE3/groupCapstone/README.md

     /*number, target size of each group (or +1) */ "target_group_size": 5,
-    /*number, the number of passes that will happen to generate the group*/ "grouping_passes": 2,
+    /*number, the number of passes that will happen to generate the group*/ "target_plus_one_allowed": true,
+    /*allow groups to have one more member than the target group size*/ "target_minus_one_allowed": true,
+    /*allow groups to have one less member than the target group size*/
+    "grouping_passes": 2,
     /*structure, matches the names of the fields found in the survey data to the fields required for grouping*/ "field_mappings": {